my-language-skills/translations-for-pressbooks/doc/user-manual.md

 **Note!** Do not change permalinks in your translations, otherwise links will lead to non-existing pages in other books.

 In order for the links to be shown in the front-end of a website, use our [theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks).
 Since some relations will be established, the links will appear in the footer of every web-page of your connected books.

+### Translations activation WORKFLOW with DESCRIPTION:

+# After activation extensions-for-pressbooks plugin and translations-for-pressbooks plugin.

+1. On a site (book) level go to Appearance-> EFP Customizations.
+2. Here in 'Translations section' check on 'Display translations' to display 	translations in the front-end.
+# Translations for this book is now enabled for metadata(cover/book-info), front-matter , chapter , part,  back-matter.

+3. After checking this option it is now possible to enable/ disable showing translations option for each post separately in post-edit page (chapter, book-info,...).
+By default every post is set to enable (display) translations option.
+4. To disable/ enable post translations option go to post-edit page of the specific post.
+5. By default, every time 'Display translations' is re-enabled in 'Appearance-> EFP Customizations', default post translations settings are generated in DB (every post gets translations option enabled).
+If those options were modified and we want to keep those changes (post translations option) saved after re-enable of 'Display translations' option it is necessary to check 'Save previous post values' in 'Appearance-> EFP Customizations' in 'Translations section'.
+# With this option turned on every time 'Display translations' (book translations) is now re-enabled, previous post translations options are persisted.

+6. By default on plugin uninstall all the data plugin created in DB are erased.
+In order to keep this data after plugin gets uninstalled go to Network admin, Settings -> EFP settings and check 'Persist data on uninstall' checkbox.